-by Diana Chin | Featured Contributor
+by Diana Chin

 Suffice to say, my best friend did make a breakthrough.
-Two years later, she managed to publish her thoughts with a detailed account on her experiences at her old job.
+Two years later, she managed to publish her thoughts with a detailed account of her experiences at her old job.
 Within 24 hours, she garnered enough attention from different media outlets who made her story viral.
 A couple of months later, she managed to attend public conferences and travel more in advocating change in the workplace.

 Having a best friend attain overnight success can make or break the friendship.
 Some of us may have joked within our inner circle that if one of us were to become famous, the lines “Don’t forget about me” are usually uttered in response.
 For me, I never bothered mentioning those words to my best friend since I already knew that she was going through enough attention (whether good or bad), as is.
-To simply state those words would be an insensitive way of saying, “You got what you asked for.
+Simply stating those words would be an insensitive way of saying, “You got what you asked for.
 Now it’s time to deal with it.”

 One of the things that I anticipated after the breakthrough was less communication.
-A couple of times in a year, she’ll text to let me know how she’s doing.
+A couple of times a year, she’ll text to let me know how she’s doing.
 Compared to our frequent communication in the past, I knew that she had her hands full on working with different projects.
 Understandably, one of the biggest lessons that I’ve learned was that people do change.
-Not just personality wise, but their outlook in life and where they fit in society after a drastic change.
+Not just personality-wise, but their outlook in life and where they fit in society after a drastic change.
 Another key moment?
 Knowing when to give the other person enough space to cope with the adjustment.

 Was it hard for me to accept that our friendship in the past is quite different from now?
 Yes.

-I knew in many ways that through the growing pains my best friend encountered, she’s already on the path to success.
-The only thing I can do is to support her on the sidelines and keep on rooting for her cause.
+I knew in many ways that through the growing pains my best friend encountered, she was already on the path to success.
+The only thing I can do is support her on the sidelines and keep on rooting for her cause.
 At the end of the day, I know that my best friend is making waves.
 Even if she doesn’t see it, her presence is already felt in certain parts of the community.